5 issues of BBC Good Food for £5

-Mix together the flour, sugar and 1/2 tsp salt in a large bowl (see tip).
-Dissolve the yeast and a pinch of salt in 1 tbsp warm water, then add it to the flour with the milk, oil, vinegar and 200ml water.
+Mix together the flour, caster sugar and ½ tsp salt in a large bowl (see tip).
+Dissolve the yeast and a pinch of sugar in 1 tbsp warm water, then add it to the flour with the milk, sunflower oil, rice vinegar and 200ml water.
 Mix into a dough, adding a little extra water if needed.

 Tip the dough out onto a clean work surface and punch it down.
 Flatten the dough with your hands, then sprinkle over the baking powder and knead for 5 mins.

-Transfer the prepared buns to a baking tray lined with baking parchment, cover with a clean tea towel or lightly oiled cling film and leave to prove in a warm place for 1 hr 30 mins, or until doubled in size.
+Cut 18 squares of baking parchment and put a bun on each.
+Transfer to a baking tray, cover with a clean tea towel and leave to prove in a warm place for 1 hr 30 mins, or until doubled in size.